cstratopoulos/camargue/externals/extdeps.md

 Computing.
 The code is available as a supplement from the publisher [here](https://www.informs.org/Pubs/IJOC/Online-Supplements/Volume-21-2009/Cook-Dash-Fukasawa-Goycoolea).

-@TODO The raw download will not compile.
-Maybe provide a script which automates the necessary changes, or provide easy access to the modified version.
+If you do not already have the code, running

+    `./cmr_install.sh -s`

+will download the gzipped tarball at the link above.
+It will then be extracted and placed in `camargue/externals`.
+The script will then make some minor edits to some files in `safemir/src`.
+Some of the edits just prevent compiler warnings, but others are required for the project to compile.

-Create a softlink to the directory
-`safemir` in the `camargue/externals` folder.
+If you have already downloaded the code with the link above, create a softlink to the directory `safemir` in the `camargue/externals` folder.
 So `safemir` must be the name of the file containing the folder `src`.
+If you already had the code downloaded, you will still need to make the automated changes just described.
+Running `./cmr_install.sh -s` should do these, but you can also call `scripts/edit_safemir.sh` from the camargue directory.

 Catch Unit Tests
 ----------------